A page about the characters that appear in the light novel series A Wild Last Boss Appeared!.

 - The Ace: Between her natural charisma and power, she's easily this.
-In the real world, Ruphas' creator was this to Exgate Online as well as he was the first player ever to conquer the entire map of Midgard.
-He was so much of an ace that his character Ruphas ended up becoming a semi-canonical character as a result.
+In the real world, Lufas' creator was this to Exgate Online as well as he was the first player ever to conquer the entire map of Midgard.
+He was so much of an ace that his character Lufas ended up becoming a semi-canonical character as a result.

 - Ambiguously Evil: She has a very mixed reputation among the population.
 Some look at her brutal methods, some look at her good results and everyone wonders what she was actually trying to achieve since she didn't seem interested in conquering itself.